Jonas-Meier/FrustratinglySimpleFsDet/README.md

 See [here](datasets/README.md#base-datasets) for more information on base datasets.

 ### Few-Shot Dataset
 We use COCO 2014 and extract 5k images from the val set for evaluation and use the rest for training.
-We use the 20 object classes that are the same with PASCAL VOC as novel classes and use the rest as base classes.

 Create a directory `cocosplit` inside the `datasets` directory of the repository.
 Its expected structure is:
 ```